 Probate of the will.
-Modifying the will.
+Modifying the will in Quebec.
 Can the Court be avoided for the verification of a holographic will or in front of the witness will?
 If you would like to do a cheaper and a less time-consuming check, please note that you can verify and also certify the will before a notary.

 The verification of the holographic will in front of witnesses